 a.1) have no pending problems with FAPESP (i.e., have no pending progress or financial reports, nor pending reviews), for more than 60 days.

 a.2) inform if the grant was submitted to other funding agencies and whether the applicant has other current grants.

-b) After the grant’s approval, the Principal Investigator must comply, through the Grant or Fellowship Contract signature, with the following terms:
+b) After the grant’s approval, the Principal Investigator must comply, through the Grant or Fellowship Term signature, with the following terms:

-b.1) To examine the Grant or Fellowship Contract to make sure of all rights, responsibilities and obligations.
+b.1) To examine the Grant or Fellowship Term to make sure of all rights, responsibilities and obligations.

 b.2) To make arrangements that will ensure the success of the proposed timetable.